databendlabs/databend-docs/docs/cloud/en/01-getting-started/03-quick-tutorial.md

 import StepsWrap from '@site/src/components/StepsWrap';
 import StepContent from '@site/src/components/Steps/step-content';

 In this tutorial, you will create a database and a data table in Databend Cloud, and import a sample data.
 Before getting started, please ensure that you have successfully registered and logged in to your Databend Cloud account.
-For detailed instructions, please refer to [Activate Databend Cloud](01-new-account.md).

 ## Step 1: Create a Database and a Table